 (2) A staff member may, in the course of the staff member’s employment as a staff member, administer adrenaline to an enrolled child by means of an auto-injector if the staff member reasonably suspects that the child is suffering an anaphylactic reaction, even if there is no consent to the administration of the adrenaline.

+3 On the date as at which this compilation was prepared, the School Education Amendment Regulations (No. 4) 2012 r.
+3 and 4 had not come into operation.
+They read as follows:

+3. Regulations amended

+These regulations amend the School Education Regulations 2000.

+4. Regulation 63 amended

+In regulation 63(1) delete “$17 000” and insert:

+$25 000